-This bill amends the definition of "fair market value" in Wyoming property taxation law to include specific criteria for different types of property.
-For land, fair market value is defined as the amount a well-informed buyer is willing to pay and a seller is willing to accept, while for personal property and appurtenances, it is defined as the replacement cost new less depreciation.
-Additionally, the bill clarifies that the fair market value for mine products will be determined according to existing statutes.
+The bill amends the definition of "fair market value" in Wyoming property taxation law to include specific criteria for different types of property.
+For land, fair market value is defined as the amount a well-informed buyer is willing to pay and a seller is willing to accept, assuming no undue compulsion and a reasonable market period.
+Additionally, for personal property and appurtenances, the fair market value will now be determined by the replacement cost new of the property, less depreciation.
+The bill also clarifies that the fair market value for mine products will be determined according to existing statutes.

 Statutes affected: